Torre de Belém

 Torre de Belém information

-Jutting out onto the Rio Tejo, this World Heritage–listed fortress epitomises the Age of Discoveries.
-Breathe in to climb a narrow spiral staircase to the tower, affording sublime views over Belém and the river.
+Jutting out onto the Rio Tejo, this UNESCO World Heritage–listed fortress epitomises the Age of Discoveries.
+You'll need to breathe in to climb the narrow spiral staircase to the tower, which affords sublime views over Belém and the river.

 Francisco de Arruda designed the pearly-grey chess piece in 1515 to defend Lisbon’s harbour and nowhere else is the lure of the Atlantic more powerful.
 The Manueline show-off flaunts filigree stonework, meringue-like cupolas and – just below the western tower – a stone rhinoceros.